 Lalique Group SA / Key word(s): Half Year Results

-Lalique Group continues to have a solid liquidity and capital position with an equity ratio of 50.7% at the end of June 2020, compared to 50.1% at the end of 2019.
+Lalique Group continues to have a solid liquidity and capital position with an equity ratio of 50.4% at the end of June 2022 (end of December 2021: 50.9%).

 Conference call for investors, analysts and the media